Marc Potvin: Coaching career

 For the 1998–99 season, Potvin was the assistant coach for the Adirondack Red Wings of the American Hockey League.
 The next season, he made the jump to head coach for the Mississippi Sea Wolves of the ECHL.
 After only one season there, he became the head coach of the Springfield Falcons of the AHL, where he stayed for two seasons.
 Part way through the 2003–04 season, he took over the head coach position of the Adirondack IceHawks in the UHL.
 He would continue coaching the team (renamed the Adirondack Frostbite) in Glens Falls, New York.

 Death

 On January 13, 2006, Potvin was found dead in his hotel room in Kalamazoo, Michigan, hours before the Frostbite were to play the Kalamazoo Wings.
 On February 10, Kalamazoo police announced that his death had been ruled a suicide.
-It was discovered that he had hung himself in his hotel bathroom.
+It was discovered that he had hanged himself in his hotel bathroom.
 He had a wife, a son, and a daughter.